The Ultimate Guide to Pitched Roof Extensions UK

 Problems associated with choosing a pitched roof extension

 Put simply, a pitched roof extension will cost you more to build than an equivalent one with a flat roof.
-This is because the materials are more expensive and there is more structural engineering involved, so you’ll simply have to pay approximately 15% on top of your standard flat roof costs.
+This is because the materials are more expensive and there is more structural engineering involved, so you can expect to pay approximately 15% on top of your standard flat roof costs.
+Having said that, it is also important to note that it requires comparatively less maintenance and has a longer payback period in comparison to a flat roof.

 The costs of your pitched roof extension